-8.6 At paragraphs 8.3 and 8.4, the Report finds that many Applicants found that discrepancies began to occur when they moved to Horizon.
+6. In support of the Report's views, at paragraphs 8.3 and 8.4, it finds that many Applicants found that discrepancies began to occur when they moved to Horizon.
 The conclusion reached in the Report is that this was due to a lack of understanding of how the system was due to operate and be used, meaning they were insufficiently trained, had not been able to train their staff properly or there were issues with the new screen-based processes.

-8.7 Post Office does not agree with this conclusion and it appears to be unsupported by any evidence that fewer mistakes were made prior to the introduction of Horizon.
+7. Post Office does not agree with this conclusion and it appears to be unsupported by any evidence that fewer mistakes were made prior to the introduction of Horizon.
 Transaction records are not available for the pre-Horizon period and it is not possible to test the conclusion which is put forward.
 It therefore appears that the Report has accepted Applicant's anecdotal recollection of events without any corroborating evidence.
-Paragraphs 1.11 - 1.13 in the introduction to this Reply highlights the deficiencies in this approach.
+Paragraph ~~XX~~ in the introduction to this Reply highlights the deficiencies in this approach.

-ATMs, Lottery transactions, MVL foreign currency or other specialist products or line managers whether in relation to ATMs, Lottery transactions, MVL foreign currency or other specialist products.
+ATMs, Lottery transactions, MVL foreign currency or other specialist products

+1. At paragraph 8.6 the Report highlights that Applicants considered that the Post Office trainers and Line Managers were weak in relation to dealing with ATMs, Lottery transactions; Motor Vehicle Licences; Foreign Currency and other products.
+2. There is a lack of evidence to support these comments from Applicants.
+Due to document retention policies training records for a number of Applicants are no longer available.
+There also appears to be no contemporaneous evidence that Applicants were not provided with adequate support by trainers or line managers whether in relation to ATMs, Lottery transactions, MVL foreign currency or other specialist products.
 If there was a lack of understanding in relation to these aspects Post Office would expect the Subpostmasters to request further training or otherwise seek assistance through NBSC.